P.T., M.P.T., C.F.M.T.

 Clinically: Todd's treatment focus includes restoring mobility and function, not only addressing pain.
 He works to diagnose and treat dysfunction anywhere in the body that may be causing pain or decreasing a client's ability to perform a task or activity.
 This is done by addressing mechanical restrictions, then retraining the related muscle groups to perform their jobs not only appropriately, but automatically.
 Todd feels one of the most beneficial aspects of physical therapy is education for the client which will include knowledge of their dysfunction, appropriate body mechanics and posture training, and home exercises to prevent the symptoms from recurring.
 Todd treats all diagnoses including complex pain syndromes, spinal dysfunction, TMJ, headaches, neck pain, and chronic pain which has not responded to conventional treatments or surgeries.
 He also works with athletes of any level or any other clients on performance enhancement.

 Socially: Born and raised in Sycamore, Todd enjoys serving DeKalb County and promoting the physical therapy profession.
-He lives in Sycamore with his wife, Shannon, and son, Hunter.
-His family is anxiously awaiting their second child in late March, 2014.
+He lives in Sycamore with his wife, Shannon, and two children, Hunter and Isabelle.
 In addition to spending time with friends and family, Todd enjoys outdoor activities such as biking, boating, fishing, water skiing, riding wave runners, kayaking, paddle boarding, and snowmobiling.
 He is also a musician, playing primarily piano the majority of his life.

 What type of treatment will